 This web page is a mirror site from the following address:

-The original site was last mirrored on
+The original site is mirrored every day.

 Back to the Combustion Simulations Home Page (Budapest mirror)

 Back to the Combustion Simulations Home Page (Leeds mirror)This page was last modified on 2006.
 03. 13.